Handling Tariffs & Duty on Imported Yachts

 - Less flexible if initial cruising plans are outside the U.S.

-Option 4 — “Defer and Monitor” (Flexible Strategy for Longer Builds)
+Option 4 — "Defer and Monitor" - Flexible Strategy for Longer Builds

 This is a planning overlay rather than a registration choice.
-You select a
+You select a primary and backup strategy at order, then we revisit and finalize the path 90–120 days before the yacht ships, based on current conditions.

 - Maintains maximum flexibility during construction